xpring-eng/Xpring-JS/README.md

 const { XRPClient } = require("xpring-js");

 const remoteURL = "alpha.test.xrp.xpring.io:50051"; // TestNet URL, use alpha.xrp.xpring.io:50051 for MainNet
-const xpringClient = new XpringClient(remoteURL, true);
+const xrpClient = new XRPClient(remoteURL, true);

 const transactionHash = "9FC7D277C1C8ED9CE133CC17AEA9978E71FC644CE6F5F0C8E26F1C635D97AF4A";
-const transactionStatus = xrpClient.getTransactionStatus(transactionHash); // TransactionStatus.Succeeded
+const transactionStatus = xrpClient.getPaymentStatus(transactionHash); // TransactionStatus.Succeeded
 ```
 **Note:** The example transactionHash may lead to a "Transaction not found." error because the TestNet is regularly reset, or the accessed node may only maintain one
 month of history.
 Recent transaction hashes can be found in the XRP Ledger Explorer: https://livenet.xrpl.org/

 #### Sending XRP

-An `XRPClient` can send XRP to other accounts on the XRP Ledger.
+A `XRPClient` can send XRP to other accounts on the XRP Ledger.

 **Note:** The payment operation will block the calling thread until the operation reaches a definitive and irreversible success or failure state.